Free Elder Justice Education

 Direct Services Elder Abuse Training

-The purpose of this training is to enhance older victims' safety and quality of life by strengthening collaboration among direct service providers.
+The purpose of this training is to enhance the safety and quality of life of older victims by strengthening collaboration among direct service providers.

 Learning Objectives:

-- Get to know types of abuse in later life
+- Get to know the types of abuse in later life

 - Understand types of abuse in later life and abuser tactics